roti-d/100-days-of-code/log.md

 - How to pass in arguments when inheriting a class.

 **Thoughts:** Not getting as much done as I would love to, but progress is progress :)

+### Day 10: July 14, 2022 (Thurs)

+**Today's Progress**:
+- Had a long day of interviews and team match so didn't get too much time to study.
+- Finished off Day 22 of 100 days of code to finish off the pong game.
+- Finally got the ball to bounce right and got the scoring board to work.
+I watched the solution after building out the game myself and the solution was much simplier!
+I definitely overthink the ball bouncing logic and was trying to determine the incoming and outgoing angle.

+**What I learned**:
+- A much simplier way to get the ball to bounce

+**Thoughts:** Need to book the AWS exam soon, I wanna take it before mid-Aug, so at most one more month to go.